Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology

-Applying the above proposition inductively makes the following definition meaningful. \begin{definitions} Let $M$ be a compact manifold. \begin{enumerate} \item Define $C_\Gamma[M]$ as the result of blowing up $M^{V(\Gamma)}$ along $\Delta_{\Gamma'}$ for every biconnected $\Gamma' \subseteq \Gamma$, in increasing order of inclusion (i.e., starting with the lowest-dimensional diagonals, or the diagonals with the collisions of the most points).
-Let $C_\Gamma(M)$ denote the interior of $C_\Gamma[M]$. \item Define $C_n[M]$ as $C_{K_n}[M]$, where $K_n$ is the complete graph on $n$ vertices (with $L=\varnothing$). \end{enumerate} \end{definitions}
+\begin{proof}[Proof of Proposition \ref{DiagsTransverse}] By Lemma \ref{MutualTransLemma}, we just need mutual transversality and neatness of the diagonals considered at each stage (or more accurately, their preimages under the appropriate blow-down maps).
+We have mutual transversality from Lemmas \ref{DiagsOfBlocksTransverse} and \ref{RemainingMinDiags}.
+Each diagonal $\Delta_{\Gamma'}$ is a boundaryless submanifold of $X$, so in each successive blowup, it is locally the intersection of a boundaryless manifold with a Euclidean space with corners.
+Thus by Lemma \ref{NeatLemma}, the mutual transversality imply neatness. \end{proof}

-The space $C_n[M]$ is precisely the Axelrod--Singer compactification, used by Bott and Taubes in \cite{BottTaubes} and Cattaneo et al in \cite{CCRL-AGT}.
-In $C_n[M]$, a collision of any two points is accompanied by the datum of a direction of collision, and a collision of any three points is further accompanied by the datum of a relative rate of approach $(|x_i - x_j| / |x_j - x_k|)$ (see for example the work of Sinha \cite{SinhaCptn}).
+We may now make the following definition: \begin{definitions} Let $M$ be a compact manifold. \begin{enumerate} \item[(a)] Define $C_\Gamma[M]$ as the result of blowing up $M^{V(\Gamma)}$ along $\Delta_{\Gamma'}$ for every biconnected $\Gamma' \subseteq \Gamma$, in increasing order of inclusion (i.e., starting with the lowest-dimensional diagonals, or the diagonals with the collisions of the most points).
+Let $C_\Gamma(M)$ denote the interior of $C_\Gamma[M]$. \item[(b)] Define $C_n[M]$ as $C_{K_n}[M]$, where $K_n$ is the complete graph on $n$ vertices (with $L=\varnothing$). \end{enumerate} \end{definitions}